Top Palermo activities

 10 minutes • Admission Ticket Free

-La Vucciria (Pass By)
+La Vucciria (pass by)

 The market of Piazza Caracciolo winds through alleys and adjacent streets, reflecting the true essence of the city, the energy and dynamism of the cosmopolitan culture of Palermo.
 Formerly called "la Bucceria" from the French "boucherie", or butcher's shop, since it was initially intended for the sale of meat.